 Cadential 6-4s work really well at the end of a piece, because there is a very strong emphasis on the dominant note in the bass for two chords (Ic and Va) instead of just one (e.g. V7).
 When the final Ia chord is finally reached, our ears and brains feel very satisfied, because we've had to wait just a tiny bit longer to hear the tonic.

-Let's add a bar to the previous example, to finish off with a cadential 6-4:
+Let's add a couple of chords to the previous example, to finish off with a cadential 6-4:

 Notice how the chord notes move: in the 6-4 chord, the B falls to A# in the 5-3 chord (tenor line).
 The D in the 6-4 chord moves to C# in the 5-3 chord (soprano line).
 In a cadential 6-4, the 6 ALWAYS moves to 5, and the 4 ALWAYS moves to 3.